 Spend your days exploring Kefalonia’s secluded beaches, underground lakes, gorges and quaint villages.
 Stop for lunch in the picturesque garden at Captain Nikolas where everything is handmade and originates from the farm in the back of the property.
 For a meal with a view, try Phaedra Restaurant in Lassi, where you’ll feast on fresh and delicious Kefalonian specialities.

-Greece’s largest island, Crete is known for its varied terrain, which ranges from powdery sand beaches to the mountainous Ideon Cave, where according to Greek mythology Zeus was born.
+Greece’s largest island, Crete is known for its varied terrain, which ranges from powdery sand beaches to the mountainous Ideon Cave, where Zeus was born (according to Greek mythology).
 Crete’s capital, Heraklion, will get our resident